 Funds credited count towards your LISA contribution, so in theory they do not need to be invested and you will still get the bonus.
 As of 2019, the bonus is paid monthly, so this equates to 25% of your deposits up to the maximum of £1,000 a year.
 It is important to note that there are restrictions on access (either turning 60 or buying a house for the first time), and withdrawing early sees a 25% penalty, equating to the bonus and any interest earned.

 However, most people would want to invest their funds, and also use their bonus to invest as well.
 Using HL’s dashboard, you can access most types of equities, from funds to individual shares, and it is possible to hold any combination of these in your portfolio.
 However, there are fees and charges for most transactions, so make sure you are aware of these before purchasing.
+Depending on the amount of investment, these can be steep.
+Share dealing for example costs £11.95 per transaction.
+Investing into funds can negate this, but some providers charge annual, entry and exit fees.
+These are listed on the fund information page.

 There is also a management fee for holding the Lifetime ISA.
 Currently, this stands at 0.45% of your account value.
 Essentially, it is not too much different from holding a share-dealing account, but any gains you make within the Lifetime ISA are free from tax, just like an ISA.
 Therefore you a free to trade as you wish in the account, but are not allowed to withdraw outside of the allowed exceptions without incurring fees.